-If you or a member of your family has been injured in an accident, you may be unsure of what your legal options are.
+If you or a member of your family has been injured in a car, truck, or motorcycle accident, you may be unsure of what your legal options are.
 You may never have been involved in a lawsuit before, and you may not know what to expect.
 The following information provides an overview as to how a civil suit normally proceeds.
-An experienced lawyer at the Boesch Law Group in Los Angeles will be able to answer any specific questions you might have about your vehicle accident case.
+An experienced litigation lawyer at the Boesch Law Group in Los Angeles will be able to answer any specific questions you might have about your auto accident case.

 A personal injury action arising from a vehicle accident will begin with a complaint, usually accompanied by a summons.
 A complaint is a legal document that lays out the claims that the plaintiff (the person or business bringing the lawsuit) has against the defendant (the person or business being sued).
 The summons lets the defendant know who the plaintiff is, the court and how long the defendant has to respond to the complaint.